Regret-free truth-telling voting rules: Preliminaries

 \subsection{Regret-free truth-telling}

+We now adapt the notion of regret-free truth-telling \citep{fernandez2020deferred} to the voting context.
 A regret-free truth-telling rule provides incentives to report preferences truthfully if agents want to avoid regret.
 When observing an outcome, an agent regrets his report if it is dominated ex-post.
 That is, if there is an alternative report that would have guaranteed him the same or a better outcome for any preference report of others, consistent with his observation.
-We can then define a voting rule to be regret-free truth-telling as one in which no agent ever regrets reporting their preferences truthfully.
+We can then define a rule to be regret-free truth-telling as one in which no agent ever regrets reporting their preferences truthfully.
 Equivalently, given an observed outcome after reporting his preferences truthfully, if the agent could have done better through an alternative report for some configuration of reports of others consistent with his observation, then, that same alternative report could have done worse for another configuration of reports consistent with his observation.
 Formally,

-\begin{definition} The rule $f:\mathcal{P}^n \rightarrow X$ is \textbf{regret-free truth-telling } if for each $i \in N,$ each $P \in \mathcal{P}^n,$ and each $P_i' \in \mathcal{P}$ such that $f(P_{i}^{\prime },P_{-i})P_{i}f(P),$ there is $P^\star_{-i} \in \mathcal{P}^{n-1}$ such that
+\begin{definition} The rule $f:\mathcal{P}^n \longrightarrow X$ is \textbf{regret-free truth-telling } if for each $i \in N,$ each $P \in \mathcal{P}^n,$ and each $P_i' \in \mathcal{P}$ such that $f(P_{i}^{\prime },P_{-i})P_{i}f(P),$ there is $P^\star_{-i} \in \mathcal{P}^{n-1}$ such that

 \end{definition}